 At some point in my childhood, my interests shifted from toy tractors to toy cars.
 From that point on, I’d say you could consider me a “car guy”.
-My experiences with the real thing began when my father (also a car guy) took me to vintage sports car races at Mid-Ohio and subsequently with the acquisition of a 1974 Porsche 914 2.0 in the late 90’s.
+My experiences with the real thing began when my father (also a car guy) took me to vintage sports car races at Mid-Ohio and subsequently with the acquisition of a 1974 Porsche 914 in the late 90’s.
 When I was 16, I started working in a European car shop run by a genuine German mechanic.
-I spent a couple years working there in high school, as well as my summers home from college (and still lend a hand there from time to time).
+I spent a many years working there in some capacity or another.
 Cars have been the bulk of both my work and play for many years.
 Here’s a look at some of the vehicles past and present in the home stable:

-In early 2010, this 914 was added to the line up (see article here) and is the current “flagship” of the fleet.
-My dad and I picked it up in New Hampshire after hitting “Buy It Now” on E-bay and drove it the 600+ miles back.
-It’s about as original as they come and had only 54,000 miles at the time of purchase.
-A few things about it have changed here and there, such as the chrome bumpers and a few other details.
+1974 Porsche 914 – In early 2010, my dad and I picked up this Porsche in New Hampshire after hitting “Buy It Now” on E-bay and drove it the 600+ miles back.
+(Technically, it’s his car, but I’ve spent a lot of time with it) It’s about as original as they come and had only 54,000 miles at the time of purchase.
+Currently It’s nearing 80,000 miles and it’s mostly used on sunny days, and trips to the vintage races in Watkins Glen.
+A few things about it have changed here and there, such as the chrome bumpers and a set of Mahle wheels (not shown here).
 We’re slowly working on building up a mildly hot-rodded 2.1 liter engine that will eventually be replacing the stock 1.8.
-More on that when the time comes though… Currently the car has about 75,000 miles on the clock.
+More on that when the time comes though.

-I also briefly had a 2001 Jeep Wrangler, but that, of course, is another story.
+2001 Jeep Wrangler – I briefly had a Jeep Wrangler.
+4.0L straight six, five-speed manual.
+But that, of course, is another story.